Aerial view of Hastings

 The University of Plymouth’s Centre for Coastal Communities (CfCC) has been funded by UK Research and Innovation (UKRI) to co-design, implement and make publicly available an evidence-based and policy-orientated classification of English coastal communities linked to suitably granular data.

-Collaborating with academic and policy stakeholders, including the Office of National Statistics, (ONS), this project will focus on analysing and classifying the economic, social, cultural, historical, and geographic characteristics of English coastal communities to highlight, understand and communicate more effectively their diverse research and policy needs.
+Collaborating with academic and policy stakeholders, including the Office of National Statistics, (ONS), this project focuses on analysing and classifying the economic, social, cultural, historical, and geographic characteristics of English coastal communities to highlight, understand and communicate more effectively their diverse research and policy needs.

 Get involved